 It’s also important to remember that nothing in the law prohibits an employer from establishing policies on marijuana use.
 Employers are still able to establish and enforce a drug-testing policy, drug-free workplace policy or any zero-tolerance drug policy.
 Receiving a recommendation from a physician will not negate these employment policies.
 Be sure to check workplace policies prior to using medical marijuana as employers may still terminate or impose other adverse actions against an employee for violations of any drug policies.
 Anyone terminated from employment for violating these employee policies will most likely be ineligible for unemployment compensation.
 Additionally, if there is any injury on the job, an employee may be ineligible for workers’ compensation if an employee was under the influence of marijuana and being under the influence was the proximate cause of the injury.
 This is true even if the marijuana use was recommended by a physician.

-If you find yourself with a criminal charge for marijuana use or possession, be sure to contact the Bangerter Law Office.
+If you find yourself with a criminal charge for marijuana use or possession, be sure to contact the Fortress Law Office.